Priscasantos/Tom-Hengl-Course/R-training/README.md

 vertical temperature gradient per 100\~m, and `sign` denotes the *signum* function that extracts the sign of a real number.

+This formula accounts for different seasons at southern and northern hemisphere and can be basically applied on gridded surfaces to compute expected temperature.
 A simple example of min daily temperature is:

 ``` r
 temp.from.geom(fi=52, day=120)